 Mario Paint: Dream of Creativity

 I created this review of Mario Paint because I was severely disappointed with the reviews I read for this game.
 Unlike many other games, Mario Paint offers a variety of options for creative minded gamers with the ability to create music or paint, as the game suggests in it's title.
 The overall purpose allowed children of my generation something different to look forward to.
 Instead of running across the screen grabbing mushrooms and finishing levels, we were able to create our own "pretend" levels, music and so much more.
-In my youth (meaning I was a child), I would use toys and even my hand to create imaginary Mario-like worlds beyond the game.
+In my youth (meaning I was a child long ago), I would use my imagination to create imaginary Mario-like worlds beyond the game.
 This imagination I possessed allowed me to scribble my non-creative talents to draw up worlds and make music that I thought could be like Mario.
 As it stands, this Mario Paint Rom, is probably the most user-friendly design I've ever seen.
-For a child, this was an amazing look into the window of level design.
+As a child, this was an amazing look into the window of level design.

 Thinking entirely of the creative aspect of the game, you won't find anything better than this.
 Your abilities allow you to create music or paintings that are Mario-like.
 Imagination is the driving force behind your desire to play this game.
 Mario paint is very unique in the sense that within 2 decades and on, there has not been a newer version of the Mario Paint game created by Nintendo.
 I don't even think there is any other game on the market that works anything like this.
 Although the Mario Paint game works like a computer program or series of programs, it does work quite well when you know what you're doing.